-In judicial foreclosure states, most house foreclosure auctions are run by a court-appointed party such as the county sheriff.
+In judicial foreclosure states, most house foreclosure auctions are run by the county sheriff.
 These are called “sheriff’s auctions”.

 Sheriff’s auctions are similar to Trustee auctions in their personal attendance requirements.
-You must attend a sheriff’s auction yourself or hire somebody to bid and purchase properties on your behalf.
+You must attend a sheriff’s auction yourself or hire somebody to represent you by bidding and buying properties on your behalf.